nodejs/node-addon-examples/website/docs/getting-started/prerequisites.md

 The purpose of N-API is to enable you to use your existing or newly written C/C++ code from JavaScript.
 This assumes at least a passing familiarity with both JavaScript and C/C++.
 The level of familiarity necessary is dependent upon the complexity of your project and your involvement with the JavaScript and the C/C++.

-For your own projects, it will be necessary to have an understadning of the C/C++ code you plan to integrate as well as what objectives you hope to achieve with your project on the JavaScript side of things.
+For your own projects, it will be necessary to have an understanding of the C/C++ code you plan to integrate as well as what objectives you hope to achieve with your project on the JavaScript side of things.

 ## Command line tools